 What phones can you use?

 Thanks to its Verizon affiliation, Visible has an impressive list of the latest and greatest phones on the market.
-You can’t choose from all of Big Red’s devices, but the latest Galaxy S21 family is an option, as well as the powerful Google Pixel 5.
+You can’t choose from all of Big Red’s devices, but the latest Galaxy S21 family is a top option.
 Visible offers Apple’s iPhone 12 family and the SE, but the real value is budget-friendly devices.
 To make adding a phone even easier, Visible finally supports eSIM activations.
 Right now, the feature is limited to Apple’s iPhones, but Android support should be right around the corner.

-If you’re looking to save some money, the Samsung Galaxy A11 and Moto E can each be had for less than $200.
-Free is a great price, too, and you can get the ZTE Blade A3 Prime for nothing when you switch.
+If you’re looking to save some money, the Samsung Galaxy A21 and Moto G Power can each be had for less than $300.
+Free is a great price, too, and you can get the ZTE Blade A7 Prime for nothing when you switch.
 Of course, if you have a Sprint or Verizon device already, then you can bring your device along, no sweat.
 Visible is a CDMA carrier, which means that GSM options like AT&T and T-Mobile won’t work quite as well.

 See also: The best phone deals